Jbleezy/BO1-Reimagined/README.md

 * Full sidequest completable without Richtofen
 * No longer requires the completion of previous sidequests
 * Part 1 reward - 90 second Death Machines for the rest of the match
-* Full reward - permament perks (Quick Revive goes away when downed in solo, can be rebought with all perks)
+* Full reward - permament perks
 * Richtofen now does not get the full reward until the end with everyone else

 ### Dead Ops Arcade